Apache DevLake is a dev data platform that can collect and integrate data from different dev tools including Jira, Github, GitLab and Jenkins.

 Solution:

-function.
+We finally decided to use two steps to achieve the GROUP_CONCAT function.
 First we used the simplest SQL query to get multiple pieces of the sorted data, and then used the code to group them.

 After modification: